 You will also have to specify the eligibility category code for your application in this part of the form.
 For example, the eligibility code for Deferred Action for Childhood Arrivals (DACA) is (c) (33).
 USCIS provides a full list of codes for the different categories that you could enter onto the form.

-Part 3: Here, you will indicate whether you read and filled out the form on your own, or if you had help from an interpreter.
-Then you will sign and date the form in black ink (not blue).
-You have to use a pen for this.
+Here, you will indicate whether you read and filled out the form on your own or if you had help from an interpreter.
+Then you will sign and date the form.
+You have to use a pen with black ink for this.
 You can’t type it in.

 How Much Does It Cost To File Form I-765?

 When you file Form I-765, you must also pay a $410 government processing fee to U.S. Citizenship and Immigration Services (USCIS).
-You may have to pay an additional $85 biometric fee if you’re applying for a work permit based on:
+You may have to pay an additional $85 biometric fee if you’re applying for a work permit based on any of the following:

 A pending asylum application